-SEC fraud whistleblower lawyer, Jason S. Coomer, works with securities fraud whistleblowers to expose securities fraud, insider trading, false information on SEC filings, insider trading; stock manipulation schemes, embezzlement by stockbrokers, and other securities fraud schemes.
-If you are aware of SEC fraud, please feel free to contact SEC Fraud Whistleblower Lawyer Jason Coomer via e-mail message or use our submission form.
+Texas securities fraud lawyer, Jason S. Coomer, works with financial professionals who want to earn large financial rewards by anonymously exposing securities fraud.
+He works with a variety of securities fraud whistleblowers to expose insider trading schemes, market manipulation schemes, pump and dump schemes, cryptocurrency fraud, hedge fund fraud, fraudulent accounting, false information on SEC filings, stock manipulation schemes, embezzlement by stockbrokers, and other securities fraud schemes.
+If you are aware of SEC fraud, please feel free to contact SEC Fraud Whistleblower Lawyer Jason Coomer via e-mail message or use our submission form

-By creating whistleblower bounties for investors and people with specific information of fraud, it is expected that hard to detect fraud will be exposed to help regulate the financial market and prevent large investment corporations, banks, hedge funds, and other large corporations from committing financial fraud of billions of dollars.
+By creating whistleblower bounties for investors and people with specific information of fraud, the SEC and CFTC create an economic incentive to encourge high end professionals and investors to expose significant fraud.
+Further, the whistleblower proctections that have also been created protect these same high end whistleblowers.
+The rewards combined with the protections help regulate the financial market and prevent large corporations, banks, hedge funds, brokers, and investors from committing financial fraud schemes that take billions of dollars from investors each year.

 Securities fraud, also known as stock fraud and investment fraud, is the unlawful practice of inducing investors to make investment decisions on the basis of false information, frequently resulting in losses, in violation of the securities laws.
 Securities fraud whistleblower lawsuits include deceptive practices in the stock and commodity markets, and occur when investors are enticed to part with their money based on fraudulent misrepresentations.